-We’ve taken our over 30 years’ experience in the grooming industry and condensed it into 3 easy steps to help you get a better, cleaner and rash-free shave.
+We’ve taken our over 30 years of experience in the grooming industry and condensed it into 3 easy steps to help you get a better, cleaner and rash-free shave.

 Your choice of pre and post-shaving products will have one of the biggest impacts on whether or not you will experience shaving burn.
-Let’s face it (no pun intended), you can’t continue exposing your skin to cheap ingredients that are better suited for degreasing car engines so, next time you are shopping for your skincare products, take these things into consideration.
+Let’s face it (no pun intended), you can’t continue exposing your skin to cheap ingredients that are better suited for degreasing car engines so, next time you are shopping for your skincare products, consider these things:

 - Read the ingredients.
-If you are able to pronounce all the names on the ingredients list, it’s a very good sign!
+If you can pronounce all the names on the ingredients list, it’s a very good sign!
 When products like peppermint, acai oil and coconut water are present then your skin is less likely to react badly.
 See the table below for the harmful ingredients to watch out for.

 - Price.
 Just like food, you get what you pay for.
 Products that are made with high quality and organic materials cost more to produce, so they also come with a higher price tag.

 With a name like razor burn, it’s pretty clear that your razor plays a huge part in causing post-shaving irritation.
 Make sure that you are using the right razor and the right technique.
 Now, this is a pretty obvious point but a necessary one.
-What with the growing market of cheap, disposable razors and the fast pace at which we are all trying to rush out the front door, this last point is often overlooked.
+With the growing market of cheap, disposable razors and the fast pace at which we are all trying to rush out the front door, so this last tip is often overlooked.

-For a great shave make sure you have properly prepped your skin.
-Usually this can be done by applying a hot cloth or face towel to the area that you are about to shave, this opens the pores, allows the hair to stand on end, and means that less pressure is required to shave it off.
-Although, a great way to save time in the morning would be to prep the face before you go to bed by applying a face oil the night before.
+Our Bonus Tip: For a great shave make sure you also have properly prepped your skin.
+Usually, this can be done by applying a hot cloth or face towel to the area that you are about to shave, this opens the pores, allows the hair to stand on end, and means that less pressure is required to shave it off.
+Although, a great way to save time in the morning would be to prep the face before you go to bed by applying face oil the night before.
 This acts in the same way as a hot cloth and means that you can wake up and get right to it.